bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 [root@ansibleserver playbooks]# ansible -i cent01, all -m yum -a "name=rsync state=absent" -b --become-method=sudo
 ```

-> NOTE: During this lab if you need to startover can use the command above to remove a package or just stop/start the docker container.
+> NOTE: During this lab if you need to start-over can use the command above to remove a package or just stop/start the docker container.

 Use vi or nano to create _lab_hello_yum.yml file